brianliu97/brianliu97.github.io/_pages/about.md

 I am a first-year PhD student at MIT ORC advised by Professor Rahul Mazumder.
-I graduated Cornell in 2020 with a B.S. in Operations Research and I worked at Microsoft as a data and applied scientist for a year.
+I graduated Cornell in 2020 with a B.S. in Operations Research and I worked at Microsoft as a data and applied scientist from 2020 to 2021.

 I am broadly interested in the intersection of optimization and statistical machine learning.
----